holoviz/panel/doc/how_to/observers/ipywidget.md

 ## How to Synchronize an ipywidget with a Parameterized Object

-Use `sync_with_parameterized` to synchronize a widget with a Parameterized object.
+Use `sync_with_parameterized` to synchronize an ipywidget with a Parameterized object.

 ```pyodide
 import panel as pn